rebecca-chan/cue-editor/README.md

 Cues are displayed as an overlay on the player as text.

-Used own styling, but followed sample as a guide.

-Avoids use of native API Player methods for cue Activity

 Allows user to change video based off ID search